Oscar Pistorius could be considered for parole

 The Correctional Services department was due to hold preliminary talks with Steenkamp's parents, but the meeting was postponed and has yet to be rescheduled.

-Before the parole process can begin the department needs to conduct dialogue with the victim's family and the offender.
+Before the parole process can begin, the department needs to conduct a dialogue with the victim's family and the offender.

 "There is the issue of victim-offender dialogue that needs to take place before his profile can be taken to the parole board," prisons spokesman Singabakho Nxumalo told AFP.
 "It's quite a sensitive and emotional process."